-Abandoned Toddler Died Of Head Trauma; Lived Life ‘Full Of Violence’
+Abandoned Toddler Died Of Head Trauma, Lived Life ‘Full Of Violence’

 Edmonton police have identified the abandoned toddler as Anthony Raine, son of Joseph Crier and Dalyce Raine.
 The toddler was living with Crier and his girlfriend, Tasha-Lee Mack.
 Crier and Mack have been arrested in the death of the abandoned child and briefly appeared in court on Monday.
 Mack and Crier were both guardians of the toddler.
 They were arrested while riding a transit bus on the Saturday after the toddler’s body was discovered beside the church.
 Crier and Mack are currently in custody at the Edmonton Remand Centre.

 According to CBC, Staff Sgt.
 Duane Hunter spoke in a news conference and called killing of the abandoned toddler a “heinous crime.”
-He said in the news conference that the toddler was abandoned outside the church 3 days before the body was found and that the child was already dead when he was abandoned there.
+He said in the news conference that the toddler was abandoned outside the church three days before the body was found and that the child was already dead when he was abandoned there.

 The toddler was severely neglected.

 Crier and Mack have been charged with several offenses in relation to the abandoned toddler.
-Crier faces one count of assault causing bodily harm against the toddler 2 more charges of assault.
-The charge of assault causing bodily harm is believed to have taken place between April 14-18, 2017 and the second and third assault charges against the toddler took place on April 6, 2017 and April 17, 2017.
+Crier faces one count of assault causing bodily harm against the toddler, and two more charges of assault.
+The charge of assault causing bodily harm is believed to have taken place between April 14-18, 2017, and the second and third assault charges against the toddler took place on April 6, 2017 and April 17, 2017.

-Mack appeared in court looking visibly upset and fight back tears..
+Mack appeared in court looking visibly upset and fighting back tears.
 She stared at the ground with her arms folded and was advised to get in contact with legal aid as soon as possible.

-The mother of the abandoned toddler, Dalyce Raine, said that the toddler was left in the care of his father 6 weeks ago.
+The mother of the abandoned toddler, Dalyce Raine, said that the toddler was left in the care of his father six weeks ago.
 He was to care for the child that he later abandoned while she was in nursing school.

 Raine and her older sisters, Ashley and Brandi, received support from their community at the Louis Bull Recreation Centre in Maskwacis, on Sunday, April 23, 2017.